Learning Signal Temporal Logic through Neural Network for Interpretable Classification: Case study

 \subsection{Naval surveillance scenario}

-The naval surveillance scenario dataset from \cite{kong2016temporal}, shown in Fig \ref{fig:naval}, is widely used to test many interpretable classifier~\cite{kong2016temporal,aasi2021classification}.
+To compare with the existing interpretable classification methods~\cite{kong2016temporal,aasi2021classification}, we conduct experiments on the naval surveillance scenario dataset from their paper.
 The naval dataset is consisting of 2-dimensional trajectories representing various vessel behaviors.
 As shown in Fig \ref{fig:naval}, the green trajectories are normal behaviors, labeled as "1", representing vessels from the open sea and heading directly to the harbor.
 The blue and red trajectories are abnormal trajectories, labeled as "-1".
 The blue trajectories show vessels veering to the island and the red trajectories show vessels returning to the open sea after approaching island.
-We use our proposed NN-TLI to classify normal and abnormal behaviors, and compare with the results from boosted concise decision tree method(BCDT)~\cite{aasi2021classification} and online learning method~\cite{kong2016temporal}.
+We use our proposed NN-TLI to classify normal and abnormal behaviors and compare with the results from boosted concise decision tree method(BCDT)~\cite{aasi2021classification} and online learning method~\cite{kong2016temporal}.

 We provide the learned STL formula from our NN-TLI and methods from \cite{kong2016temporal,aasi2021classification} in Table \ref{table:navalstl}.
 The learned STL formula from our NN-TLI is